Salesforce Case Management – Best Practices from A Service Cloud Consultant

 Keep your customers happy!

-Throughout Tiffany’s career, she’s been adamant about the fact that if your company uses Service Cloud, then you likely understand the importance of keeping customers happy.
+Throughout Tiffany’s career, she’s been adamant that if your company uses Service Cloud, then you likely understand the importance of keeping customers happy.
 Or, as she puts it:

 “You put a lot of effort into acquiring your customers, but your efforts don’t stop there.
 Maintaining and supporting that relationship is key.
 It’s fundamental to your business’s success, today more than ever.
 Word of mouth and referrals sell, especially in B2B if your product starts at a higher price point.
 A happy customer is a happy champion for your brand.”